Omoda 7 Peview: Price, specs and boot space

 Omoda 7 2026: Infotainment

-Also, we'd happily take a bit of a smaller screen if it gave room for some physical climate controls.
+Also, we'd happily take a smaller screen if it gave room for some physical climate controls.
 Like so many cars, the Omoda 7 requires you to use the screen for this, but there is at least a permanently displayed bar along the bottom with shortcuts for the temperature of each of the two climate zones.

 Wireless Android Auto and AppleCarPlay connectivity is included as standard.
 There's a wireless charging pad wide enough to accommodate two smartphones, with the right one featuring a cooling vent linked to the car's air conditioning circuit.